-In this recording Sharon Shea, a recognised leader in the field of health sector strategy, will introduce the RBA™ methodology and explain how it can be used to show the impact of your work.
+Sharon Shea introduces the RBA™ methodology and explains how it can be used to show the impact of your work.

 Introduction to RBA™ – Make a measurable difference

 Here are some of the resources we shared in the webinar:

 - Ministry of Health Streamlined Contracting: Accountability